| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 was explicitly instantiated).

-to indicate whether the received invocation arguments are valid (true
+boolean to indicate whether the received invocation arguments are valid (true) or not

 In the last case, a descriptive error message is generated from the validation method name and the actual argument